How can we help?

 Here are a few:

-If your policy was canceled by you or due to nonpayment, you can reinstate it up to 30 days after the original billing date (and hey, we’re glad you’re back!).
+If your policy was canceled by you or due to nonpayment, you may still be able to reinstate.

 Here’s what you do:

 Underneath the inactive insurance card are instructions to Tap here to reinstate your policy.

 Follow the prompts to purchase.
 The app will display the dates of your lapse in coverage.
 Your bill for the next month will come on the date it usually did.

 If it is too late to reinstate, the option will not be available in the app.

 If my car is totaled in an accident, will you remove it from my policy?